luminite0/piFromPascal/README.md

 Adding 2 to this yeilds 3.14207181707, which is equal to pi to 2 decimal places.

 The more numbers are used, the more accurate the result is.
-For example, when 10,000 numbers are used in the program, the result is 3.141592633593785, which is much more accurate than the previous example.
+For example, when 10,000 numbers are used in the program, the result is 3.141592633593785, which is more accurate than the previous example.